ppdebreuck/modnet/README.md

 ```

-The latter MODData (MP_2018.6) is very usefull for predicting on all structures in the Materials Project:
+The latter MODData (MP_2018.6) is very usefull for predicting a learned property on all structures from the Materials Project:

 ```python
 predictions_on_MP = model.predict(data_MP)